 We also started producing a nightly blog entry (3847.blogspot.com) about our team for the general public as well.
-You do not need to do this in a public manner, but we find it helps to do something internally for your team such as a nightly email that includes the next day's punch list (list of tasks that need to be completed).
+You do not need to do this in a public manner, but we find it helps to do something internally for your team such as a nightly email that includes the next day's to do list.